FROZEN

 1 cup Sweet Carolina Peach Infused Wine

-cup brandy
+½ cup brandy

-until smooth.
+and blend until smooth.
 Pour into 4 frozen glasses.

 SWEET CAROLINA FRUIT INFUSED WINE SMASH